-Complaints against school staff (except the Head of School) should be made in the first instance, to Mrs E Rollins (Head of School) via the school email cvhs@thecvhs.co.uk.
+Complaints against school staff (except the Executive Principal) should be made in the first instance, to Mr S Dixon (Executive Principal) via the school email cvhs@thecvhs.co.uk.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Head of School should be addressed to Mr S Evans (Chair of Governors), via the school email cvhs@thecvhs.co.uk.
+Complaints that involve or are about the Executive Principal should be addressed to Mr S Evans (Chair of Governors) via the school email cvhs@thecvhs.co.uk.
 Please mark them as Private and Confidential.